postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 To view the documentation for an OpenAPI 3.0 schema:

-1. Select **APIs** in the left sidebar, and then select an API and a version.
+1. Select **APIs** in the sidebar, and then select an API and a version.
 1. Select the **Documentation** tab.
 1. In the left pane, select an item under **Schema Documentation** to view a specific path or request.